craigbarratt/home-assistant-pyscript/README.md

+# This Repsository is Deprecated

+Pyscript is now available as a HACS custom integration.
+The [respository is here](https://github.com/custom-components/pyscript).

 # Home Assistant Pyscript - Python Scripting Component

 This integration allows you to write Python functions and scripts that can implement a wide range of